crignot/NRE-wrongful-convictions-data-analysis/README.md

 This repository contains Python scripts developed to clean and preprocess data from the **National Registry of Exonerations (NRE)**.
 Due to confidentiality, the raw datasets are not included here.
 These scripts are provided for transparency and reproducibility of the methods used.
+(Text extraction and parsing were implemented in Python but are also omitted due to legal confidentiality.)

 ---